If you have remote employees in states other than where your organization is located, understanding the tax rules can be challenging.

 Organizations near state borders often hire employees from other states who commute to work across state lines.
 This is common in cities such as Portland, Chicago, El Paso, Washington D.C., and New York City.

-Unlike other remote workers, these commuter employees live in another state but work in the same state as your organization.
-This creates some unique income tax circumstances.
+Unlike other remote workers, these hybrid workers or in-office workers live in another state but work in the same state as your organization.
+This creates some unique income tax rules.

 For example, according to the state of Maryland2, residents of the state who work in Washington, D.C., Pennsylvania, Virginia, or West Virginia only file their state income taxes for Maryland, thanks to a reciprocity agreement with those places.